ethereum/ethereum-org-website/src/content/roadmap/index.md

 Upgrades tend not to impact end-users except by providing better user-experiences and a more secure protocol and perhaps more <i>options</i> for how to interact with Ethereum.
 End uses are not required to actively participate in an upgrade, nor are they required to do anything to secure their assets.
 Node operators will need to update their clients to prepare for an upgrade.
 Some upgrades may lead to changes for application developers.
 For example, history expiry upgrades may lead application developers to grab historical data from new sources.

-## What about the verge, the splurge etc?
+## What about The Verge, The Splurge, etc?

-Vitalik proposed a vision for the Ethereum roadmap that was organized into several categories linked by their effects on Ethereum's artchitecture.
+Vitalik Buterin proposed a vision for the Ethereum roadmap that was organized into several categories linked by their effects on Ethereum's architecture.
 It included:

 - The Merge: upgrades relating to the switch from proof-of-work to proof-of-stake
 - The Surge: upgrades related to scalability by rollups and data sharding